staniks/staniks.github.io/markdown/index.md

 # About

-Software engineer with focus on C++.
-Interested in optimization, parallel computing and steganography.
+Software engineer with interest in optimization, computer graphics and steganography.

 ##Education